 I'm not judging you.
 Trust me.

-I, the founder of Encircled, an ethical and minimalism-driven fashion line spent most of my high school years and college medicating with shopping.
+I, the founder of Encircled, an ethical, minimalism-driven, sustainable fashion brand, spent most of my high school years and college medicating with shopping.

 I was a shopaholic (you can read a little more about that in this post).

 For now, I just want you to take comfort in the fact that you're not alone.
 Many of us experience the burden of having just too much stuff.

 Fact is most women wear about 20% of their closet 80% of the time.
 Yes, that means there's a whole 80% of that closet you have that is likely rarely or never seeing the light of day - definitely not your ideal style.

 But don't think about the lost investment in that unworn 80% clothing.

 Because, that is what many people get stuck on -- how much money they've spent acquiring clothing they don't wear -- and why I believe that we hold onto things for way too long.
 What other culture in the world rents storage units to store old stuff?